 I have had people that wanted to figure out how to guarantee that their mate would never leave them, or that their children would always be happy and healthy, or that they would most assuredly get the promotion they want, or that they would suddenly get wealthy.

-The experience of devastation by tornados in Joplin, Missouri recently is a reminder to all of us of that fact.
-We cannot control the weather, freak accidents, or time.
+We cannot control the weather, accidents, or time.
 We cannot control another person’s desires or destiny.
-And, we cannot physically live forever.
+We cannot physically live forever.

 There was a very brave and courageous man that talked on national TV about losing both of his sons in the Joplin tornado.
 Most of us could imagine the pure and unadulterated pain and devastation this man must be going through.
 But, despite this pain, he was driven to share his experience, he was willing to cry on camera, he was willing to connect deeply with all of us in his time of need.
 I was amazed at his strength and touched by his candor.

 It is a very intense and sensitive discussion.
 How can one build an inner fortitude without it looking like suppression and denial?
 How can one face pain in a powerful way, without belittling it.
 How can we let go of believing that we can control our lives without letting go of our responsibility to do the best we can at creating a fulfilled life?